Intel-bigdata/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 spark.sql.oap.fiberCache.persistent.memory.initial.size  256g
 ```

-#### Use Vmemcache Cache Strategy
+#### Vmemcache cache

-Vmemcache cache strategy is implemented based on libvmemcache (buffer based LRU cache), which provides data store API using <key, value> as input.
+The vmemcache cache strategy is based on libvmemcache (buffer based LRU cache), which provides a key-value store API.
+Follow these steps to enable vmemcache support in OAP-Cache.
 To use this strategy, follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and vmemcache library correctly, then refer below configurations to apply vmemcache cache strategy in your workload.

 For Parquet data format, provides following conf options: